 Lunch Box Ramen

-By the time the school year comes to a close nine months from now I figure our household alone will have churned out somewhere in the neighborhood of 500 lunches.
+In any given school year, I estimate that our household alone will have churned out somewhere in the neighborhood of 500 lunches.

 Can that be right?

 No wonder it can get a little old.

 Talking to other moms, it seems one of the biggest challenges in packing lunches isn’t necessarily having the time or the right ingredients, it’s finding inspiration.
 Once we’re on about lunch number 50, it’s hard to get enthusiastic about the whole thing.
 Which is why, when I hit on a new lunch box idea, we get a little excited around here.Do you struggle with what to pack for your kids' school meals?
 Try this lunch box ramen!
 Click To Tweet